 Where possible our experts will conduct initial consultations virtually so you don’t have to attend a hospital, but when it’s absolutely necessary face to face consultations can also be made available.

 All of our surgical inpatients will have a pre-op assessment to prepare you for your operation.
-For advice on ways you can improve your health before your procedure, take a look at our remaining well guide.

 To keep everyone safe in our hospitals, all Spire staff will receive regular COVID-19 testing and wear PPE.